ShrRa/interpython-1day-testing/_episodes/00-setting-the-scene.md

 e.g., a [novice Software Carpentry course][swc-lessons].
 You have been applying those skills for a while by writing code to help with your work and you feel comfortable developing code and troubleshooting problems.
-However, your software has now reached a point when you have to use and maintain it during prolonged periods of time, or when you have to share it with other users who may apply it to different kinds of tasks or data.
-Perhaps your projects now involve more researchers (developers) and users, and more collaborative development effort is needed to add new functionality while ensuring previous development efforts remain functional and maintainable.
+However, your software has now reached a point when you have to use and maintain it for prolonged periods of time, or when you have to share it with other users who may apply it to different kinds of tasks or data.
+Perhaps your projects now involve more researchers (developers) and users, and more collaborative development effort is needed to add new functionality while ensuring that previous features remain functional and maintainable.

-**This is a single-day course dedicated to basic software testing and profiling.**
+This single-day course is dedicated to basic software testing and profiling tools and techniques.
-**The goals of testing**
+Both testing and code profiling are essential stages of the development of large software projects, however, in smaller academic software we often skip them for the sake of speeding up the work.
+While reasonable when we are dealing with scripts that are only a few hundred lines long, this approach fails us once we begin developing more complicated and computationally heavy software.
+It is particularly important for collaborations in which the code produced by one developer can break the code written by someone else.

-**The goals of profiling**
+The goals of software testing are:
-**Importance for collaborative development** **Mandatory in big teams**
+- **to make sure that the developed code satisfies the requirements, i.e. does what it's supposed to do;**
+- **to check that it produces the correct outputs for any valid input;**
+- **to ensure that the user is warned when the input data is invalid.**

+Code profiling, on the other hand, is the process of measuring **how much and which resources the software uses**.
+The most common resources measured are **time, memory and CPU load**.
+Profiling is necessary when developing computationally expensive code or software that will be applied to large volumes of data.

 The course uses a number of different **software development tools and techniques** interchangeably as you would in a real life.